Andres6936/Cataclysm/Readme.md

 # Compiling Source Code

-Compiling Cataclysm under linux is straightforward, and only requires the ncurses development libraries.
-Under Ubuntu, these libraries can be found in the libncurses5-dev package ("sudo apt-get install libncurses5-dev" will install this package).
+Compiling Cataclysm under linux is straightforward, and only requires the ncurses development libraries and Doryen Library (Download automatically for CPM.cmake).

+Under Ubuntu, these libraries can be found in the libncurses5-dev package (`sudo apt-get install libncurses5-dev` will install this package).

 # Refactor code?

+The ultimate goal of this project is not to add new features or fix bugs in the code, the objective of this project is to demonstrate the capabilities of Doryen Library to perform a roguelike fully functional, either from scratch or based on an already stable project (like Cataclysm).

-Yes, new frontend based in [Doryen](https://github.com/Andres6936/Doryen) Library.
+- New frontend based in [Doryen](https://github.com/Andres6936/Doryen) Library.

 # Screenshots